Intro

 Economy Class

-The most noticeable change in the economy is Aegean’s shift toward sustainability, with paper containers for hot meals and wooden cutlery replacing plastic.
+The most noticeable change in economy is Aegean’s shift toward sustainability – paper containers for hot meals and wooden cutlery replacing plastic.

-While I appreciate the environmental thinking, the execution has some issues.
+While I appreciate the environmental thinking, it has issues.

-The wooden cutlery feels relatively small and flimsy, making it challenging to cut through anything substantial.
+The wooden cutlery feels small and flimsy, making it challenging to cut through anything substantial.

 You end up working harder to enjoy your meal, which isn’t ideal when you’re hungry.

-The paper containers work better than expected, maintaining heat well without getting soggy.
+The paper containers work better than expected, though, maintaining heat well without getting soggy.

-The Greek salad I received had properly ripe tomatoes, creamy feta, and high-quality olives.
+The Greek salad I received had ripe tomatoes, creamy feta, and high-quality olives.

-Here’s what sets Aegean apart from other European carriers: they still provide complimentary hot meals and alcoholic beverages in economy class, unlike Lufthansa, Austrian, and British Airways, which have eliminated free catering on similar routes.
+Here’s what sets Aegean apart from other European carriers: they still provide complimentary hot meals and alcoholic beverages in economy class.

-Flying the same Athens route with Air France, you’ll receive a sandwich, making Aegean’s meal service all the more remarkable.
+Fly the same Athens route with Air France and you’ll get a sandwich, making Aegean’s meal service remarkable by comparison.

 Business Class